-Elon University is a selective, private university on a campus of 575 acres in the town of Elon, North Carolina.
-Elon is the third largest of the 36 private colleges and universities in the state.
+Elon University is a selective, independent, private university on a campus of 600 acres in the town of Elon, North Carolina.
+Elon is renowned as a national model for engage learning, along with excellence in the liberal arts and sciences and professional programs.
 For additional information about Elon, go to www.elon.edu/e-net.